South Texas Preparatory Academy

 The school was founded in 2008 as South Texas Preparatory Academy.
 It previously shared the name South Texas BETA with its neighboring South Texas Business Education & Technology Academy from 2003–2008, and before that it was named the Teacher Academy of South Texas.
 In 2008 the South Texas ISD School Board decided to split up the Jr. High and High School, which are now independently their own name, STPA and BETA, respectively.

-STPA serves 6th, 7th, and 8th grade, after leaving STPA, students choose to go to one of four high schools in the STISD district; South Texas Business Education & Technology Academy, The Science Academy of South Texas, South Texas High School for Health Professions, and South Texas ISD Medical Proffesions.
+STPA serves 6th, 7th, and 8th grade, after leaving STPA, students choose to go to one of four high schools in the STISD district; South Texas ISD World Scholars, The Science Academy of South Texas, South Texas High School for Health Professions, and South Texas ISD Medical Professions.
 It has also been recognized as a blue ribbon school in the 2015–2016 academic school year.